1. Introduction and about us

 8 Your rights in relation to your personal data

 Under the Data Protection (Bailiwick of Guernsey) Law 2017, you have the right to:

-If you want to verify, review, correct or request measure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Rob West in writing.
+If you want to verify, review, correct or request measure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Lara Watkins in writing.
 Please note that the rights referred to above are not absolute, and we may be entitled to refuse requests where exceptions apply.

 You will not have to pay a fee to access your personal information (Or exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.
 We may need to request specific information from you to help us confirm your identify and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 Right to withdraw consent: in the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for specific purses, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent please contact Lara Watkins.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purposes or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.